Francis Thornhagh: Military career and English Civil War

 Between 1638 and 1640 Thornhagh fought in the Netherlands in the Thirty Years' War under the future Parliamentarian general, the Earl of Essex.
 He was a Parliamentarian and at the outbreak of the English Civil War was appointed a member of the parliamentary committee for Nottinghamshire alongside his father.
 He was also appointed Lieutenant-Colonel of his father's horse regiment.
 His father died on 28 April 1643, leaving Thornhagh estates at Fenton, Sturton and Littleborough.

-During the English Civil he served under Oliver Cromwell in Lincolnshire and was wounded at the relief of Gainsborough in 1643 and again at the Second Siege of Newark in 1644.
+During the English Civil War he served under Oliver Cromwell in Lincolnshire and was wounded at the relief of Gainsborough in 1643 and again at the Second Siege of Newark in 1644.
 After Lord Willoughby panicked and fled at the Siege of Newark, taking most of the Parliamentarian cavalry with him, Thornhagh rallied the remaining troops and charged the royalist line.
 He was so badly wounded he was not expected to survive and was taken to Nottingham to die.
 But against the odds he recovered, and returned to active service.
 Thornhaugh then reinforced Poyntz at the Battle of Rowton Heath in 1645, later leading the regiment to reduce the garrisons of the Nottinghamshire Royalists, ending the First Civil War at the third and final siege of Newark.
 He was commended by Parliament for his "many great and faithful services" and was given a £1,000 prize for his gallantry (equivalent to £237,000 in 2020).

 In 1647, Thornhaugh's regiment sided with the army.

 During the Second English Civil War in 1648, Thornhagh and the Nottinghamshire Horse served under Cromwell at the Siege of Pembroke and later when a Scottish army under the Duke of Hamilton marched south, Thornhagh marched under Cromwell's command to meet them.
 He was killed near Chorley during the Battle of Preston.

 A full-length portrait of Thornhagh in his armour survives at Osberton Hall, Scofton.
 AC Wood describes this portrait as showing "a man of height and impressive carriage.
 His tawny hair, unadorned by any art falls to the shoulders and is matched by a moustache and a suspicion of an 'Imperial' beard of the same yellowish hue.
 The face is inclined to be long and the expression serious, and although the features are not distinguished the general effect is one of dignity and hidden strength."
 Mrs Lucy Hutchinson describes him as "of a most excellent good nature to all men and zealous for his friend: he wanted counsel and deliberation and was sometimes too facile to flatterers, but had judgment enough to discern his errors when they were represented to him, and worth enough not to persist in an injurious mistake because he had once entertained it."